 As a New York City guardianship attorney can explain, the New York State Mental Hygiene Law Article 81 is the statute that provides the procedure for the appointment of a Guardian to handle a person's financial affairs or personal needs.

-Along with guidelines for procedure, Article 81 sets forth the factors a Court will consider in deciding to appoint a guardian and the powers that can be given to a guardian to assist the incapacitated person.
-The statute also has provisions covering guardianship implementation and accounting.
+Along with guidelines for the Court procedure, Article 81 sets forth the factors a Court will consider in deciding whether to appoint a Guardian and the powers that can be given to a Guardian to assist the incapacitated person.
+The statute also has provisions covering Guardianship procedure.

-Guardianship proceedings under Article 81 can be litigious, with friends or relatives contesting the need for a guardian or who should be appointed as a guardian or the powers the guardian is to receive.
+Guardianship proceedings under Article 81 can be litigious, with friends or relatives contesting the need for a Guardian or who should be appointed as a Guardian or the powers the Guardian is to receive.
 The alleged incapacitated person himself or herself has the right to, and many times does, oppose these proceedings.
 If the alleged incapacitated person does not want a Guardian, the Court will appoint an attorney to represent him in the proceedings.